HPV VACCINE IS CANCER PREVENTION

 HPV vaccine is an important vaccine for all students to receive!
 Boys and girls should receive the vaccine when they are 11-12 years old and in Virginia, the HPV is a Code-required vaccine for school entry.

-For more information about the HPV vaccine requirements, please read the letter (English | Spanish) from State Health Commissioner Dr. Norman Oliver that explains more about HPV vaccination for students.
-A helpful infographic (English | Spanish) is also available that contains more information and HPV vaccine and cancer prevention.
+For more information about the HPV vaccine requirements, please read the letter from the State Health Commissioner which explains more about HPV vaccination for students and a helpful infographic is also available which contains more information and HPV vaccine and cancer prevention.

 HPV Vaccine Requirements